Andrews54757/FastStream/README.md

 Please see the [wiki](https://github.com/Andrews54757/FastStream/wiki/Technical-Details) for more information on the technical details!

 ## Disclaimer

-(I'm not a lawyer, don't take this as legal advice but do pay attention)

 While it may be possible for FastStream to save videos from any website as long as there is no DRM, that doesn't mean you have the legal right to do so if you don't own the content.
 Please be mindful of how you use this tool.
 FastStream should not be used to infringe copyright.